jhuovari/ggcustom/README.md

 - Custom color palettes for FPB and VM.
 - Discrete color and fill scales using those palettes.
-- FPB and VM themes for ggplot2 plots
+- FPB and VM themes for ggplot2 plots with palette defaults wired through the theme.

 # Usage